evotopid/quest_on/README.md

 If `browse` doesn't launch your browser, manually open [http://localhost:8080/](http://localhost:8080/) in your browser.

+If you want to have the server restart everytime there are modifications to any of the code, run `~jetty:start` from within SBT.

 # Administration
 ## Admin Area
 You can perform all relevant operations from the web-based admin area.
 Note that by default registration for new admins is enabled, however you might want to disable this for security reasons.
 To do this edit the file `/src/main/resources/config.yaml`.

 Reports can be downloaded in the XLSX format, allowing for easy integration with many office softwares.